SUNET/eduid_action.tou/v2/README.txt

 Introduction
 ============

-Terms of use plugin for eduid-actions.
+Terms of Use plugin for eduid-actions.

 Actions in the eduid_actions MongoDB database for this plugin have the form::